infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 ### Responsive Inverse

-By default we use mobile first approach but if you need desktop first you can use `inverse: true` key.
+By default, we use mobile first approach but if you need desktop first you can use `inverse: true` key.

+> If you have multiple mobile/desktop first breakpoints, output will sort them mobile first and then desktop first after that.

 **Manifest:**
 ```json